dfavenfre/MobileNet-Julia/README.md

 # MobileNet v1 Implementation in Julia - CIFAR100

-This repository contains a custom implementation of MobileNet v1 from the research paper [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861) using Julia.
-The model was trained on the CIFAR100 dataset, and this repository includes both the implementation and the results of the training.
+This repository contains a custom implementation of MobileNet v1, based on the research paper [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861), using the Julia (Flux).
+The model was trained on the CIFAR100 dataset, and you’ll find both the implementation and results documented here.

-# MobileNet v1 Overview
+## MobileNet v1 Overview
-MobileNet v1 is a class of efficient deep learning models designed for mobile and embedded vision applications.
-It leverages depthwise separable convolutions, which significantly reduce the number of parameters and computational cost, making the model suitable for devices with limited resources.
+MobileNet v1 is a lightweight and efficient deep learning model designed for mobile and embedded devices.
+It achieves a balance between performance and computational efficiency by using **depthwise separable convolutions**, which significantly reduce the number of parameters and computational overhead compared to standard convolutions.

 ## MobileNet v1 Architecture
+The core architecture leverages depthwise separable convolutions, as shown in the code below:

 ![image](https://github.com/user-attachments/assets/f5fa61c6-c273-4d83-bea7-68e6711ccecf)

 ```Julia